vijayrana99/laravel5-username-login/readme.md

-# Project Title
+### Laravel 5 Login with Username or Email

-Login with Email and Username in laravel 5.6
+Login with Email and Username in laravel 5.6.
+You can find article explaining the steps in this article <a href="http://www.kodementor.com/login-with-username-in-laravel-5-6/">Login with Email and Username in laravel 5.6</a>

 ### Prerequisites